Taxation of Unrealized Gains at Death - An Evaluation of the Current Proposals, 59 Virginia Law Review 830 (1973)

 Date of Authorship for this Version

 Graetz, Michael J., "Taxation of Unrealized Gains at Death - An Evaluation of the Current Proposals" (1973).
 Faculty Scholarship Series.
-Paper 1636.
+1636.